ansible/ansible/docsite/latest/rst/playbooks.rst

    You are logged into {{ facter_hostname }}

-But we're getting ahead of ourselves.
+But we're getting ahead of ourselves, as that just showed a task in a playbook.
 Let's talk about tasks.

 Tasks list
 ++++++++++